Chr1sC0de/CreatingIdealizedArteriesForCFD/README.md

     3. Generate the artery templates
     4. Automatically call the pointwise journalled glyphs
     5. Calculate case boundary conditions and construct OpenFoam case
+    6. Send case to cloud and run the CFD with Python